-Fuel Substitution Test Part One: With start year of 2020, EUL of 15 years and using Equation 1 and the source energy values in Table 1 and Table 2, the life-cycle source savings were calculated to be 216 MBtu.
+Fuel Substitution Test Part One: With start year of 2023, EUL of 15 years and using Equation 1 and the source energy values in Table 1 and Table 2, the life-cycle source savings were calculated to be 43 MBtu.

-Fuel Substitution Test Part Two: Applying the emission values from Table-1 and Table 2 and using Equation 2, the life-cycle CO2 savings were calculated to be 11.49 metric tonnes of CO2 savings.
+Fuel Substitution Test Part Two: Applying the emission values from Table-1 and Table 2 and incorporating methane and refrigerant leakage and using Equation 2, the life-cycle CO2 savings were calculated to be 1.3 metric tonnes of CO2 savings.

 Fuel Substitution Results (Pass/ Fail): Since the measure has both life-cycle source energy and CO2 savings, this measure passes the fuel substitution test.